 If you or a loved one underwent a hernia repair surgery in which surgeons placed a surgical mesh implant as part of the process, you may be eligible to receive compensation from the mesh manufacturer.

-A hernia mesh lawsuit lawyer for surgical class action lawsuits from Zanes Law will do everything from A to Z to help you recover the damages you need and deserve.
+An Arizona hernia mesh lawsuit lawyer for surgical class action lawsuits from Zanes Law will do everything from A to Z to help you recover the damages you need and deserve.
 Call us today for a free case review: 866-499-8989.

 Doctors use surgical hernia mesh in hernia repair surgery to strengthen or reinforce damaged or weakened tissues.
 The medical devices are made using either natural or synthetic materials.
 The use of synthetic-based mesh grew in popularity throughout the 1980s and 1990s, but a growing number of consumers are reporting serious complications tied to the synthetic meshes.